diligentapple/OpenClaw-Multi-Instance-Manager/README.md

 # OpenClaw Multi-Instance Manager

-Manage multiple [OpenClaw](https://github.com/openclaw/openclaw) Docker instances on a single machine with deterministic naming, ports, and data directories.
+Easily create, manage, delete multiple [OpenClaw](https://github.com/openclaw/openclaw) Docker instances on a single machine with deterministic naming, ports, and data directories.

 This tool wraps a community OpenClaw Docker image (`ghcr.io/phioranex/openclaw-docker:latest`) to make it easy to run multiple isolated instances on a single VPS.